 Your crowd accesses your Experience through their mobile device's web browser.
-From your crowd's perspective, Crowdpurr is simply a web app.
-There is no native app to download from any app stores.
+From your crowd's perspective, Crowdpurr is simply a web app with no native app required to download from any app store.
 To participate in your Experience, your crowd simply has to navigate to a URL in their browser.
-When they do this, they see the mobile-device version of your Experience.
+When they do this, they see the mobile-device version of your Experience. (e.g. The Participant View)

-Upon displaying the Projector View to your crowd, they can read the bottom URL (uniform resource locator) or hyperlink to access your Experience.
+Upon displaying the Participant View to your crowd, they can read the bottom URL (Uniform Resource Locator) or hyperlink to access your Experience.
 Your crowd simply types it into the URL bar of their mobile browser on their device.
-In the Projector View example below, the bottom URL says, "To play, go to crowd.live & enter code: 34WQB"
+In the Presentation View example below, the bottom URL says, "To play, go to crowd.live & enter code: 3UM3W

-Entering the Experience Code on the Mobile View
+Entering the Experience Code on the Participant View

-After your crowd navigates to crowd.live, they will be taken to the Crowdpurr Mobile View.
+After your crowd navigates to crowd.live, they will be taken to the Crowdpurr Participant View.

 Additional URL Format

-In addition to the above URLs, you can also access your Experience's Mobile View using the following URL format:
+In addition to the above URLs, you can also access your Experience's Participant View using the following URL format where 12345 is your Experience Code:

 You can quickly test your Experience by using this format versus taking the extra step to enter the code in the input field.